Identifying Chemicals Through Dimensionality Reduction

-We first try to predict the spectral relationship with a simplistic model that makes known assumptions.
+We first try to predict the spectral relationship with a simplistic model that makes known assumptions using the popular PCA method \citep{pearson1901liii}.
 We assume that all the spectra are formed from linear combinations of orthonormal basis vectors, where the physical interpretation of each basis vector is an unknown atom or a functional group.
 This assumption is reasonable since compounds can be viewed as a combination of various atoms or functional groups.
-Therefore, we use Principal Component Analysis (PCA), which is a dimensionality-reduction algorithm that re-derives the basis vectors for high-dimensional data.
-Specifically, we feed the spectra to the PCA algorithm, in the hopes of finding which bases vectors constitute the chemical spectrum.
+Therefore, we use Principal Component Analysis (PCA) \citep{pearson1901liii}, which is a dimensionality-reduction algorithm that re-derives the basis vectors for high-dimensional data.
+Specifically, we pass the spectrum to the PCA algorithm, in the hopes of finding which bases vectors can fully express the chemical spectrum.

-However, two problems emerge from this approach: \begin{enumerate} \item Firstly, the basis vectors for any dimension greater than 1 is not unique.
+However, two problems emerge from this approach: \begin{enumerate} \item The basis vectors for any dimension greater than 1 is not unique.
 A specific example of this is in $\mathbb{R}^{2}$ where the basis vectors for any set of vector is just any pair of orthogonal vectors.
 Therefore, when we try to reduce the 2660-dimension binned data to any reasonable size (smaller than 100), we extract orthonormal basis vectors, where none of the basis vectors correspond to any spectra.
 If we knew the rotation matrix that would superimpose the extracted basis vectors into a physically realizable solution, and we don't, this would still not solve the problem since the PCA-produced coefficients for each basis vector are very similar; therefore, the reconstructed compounds would be too distinct from the original compounds to be of any meaning.
-Hence, PCA does not provide a sufficient decomposition for the data. \item Secondly (and as a consequence of the first point), the coefficients of some of the basis vectors produced by the algorithm can be negative.
-Since basis-vectors correspond to the presence of a specific substance, negative coefficients correspond to negative intensities which is physically meaningless. \end{enumerate}
+Hence, PCA does not provide a sufficient decomposition for the data. \item As a consequence of (1), the coefficients of some of the basis vectors produced by the algorithm can be negative.
+Since basis-vectors correspond to the presence of a specific substance, negative coefficients correspond to negative intensities which is not a physically valid solution. \end{enumerate}